Definitive Edition of “Sound Effect Infinity” to Release May 5

 Sound Effect Infinity: early adopter special edition

-Finally, a hardcover, paperbound version of Sound Effect Infinity is available.
 For now, you can only get it through Amazon.
-They’re set up to ship to you within just a few days.
+They’re set up to ship to you on-demand.
 Yes, you may have pre-ordered a version from my old publisher, but that book never shipped (sad face here).
 They were having issues with a big media company merger.
 After waiting three years, it seemed only right to take back my copyrights and go to work independently.
 That’s how real artists do things anyway.
-I’m not proud, just old-enough and tired of all the bullshit.
+I’m not proud, just old-enough these days to be seriously tired and done with all of the bullshit.

 Continue reading